strontic/strontic.github.io/xcyclopedia/library/InstallUtil.exe-5D4073B2EB6D217C19F2B22F21BF8D57.md

 ## Possible Misuse

 *The following table contains possible examples of `InstallUtil.exe` being misused.
-While `InstallUtil.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `InstallUtil.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --